 Monitoring of the Clark Fork River bank stabilization site is intended to document whether the project is meeting performance standards outlined in the permits issued for project construction.
-The fourth year of monitoring indicates one of two performance standards are being met four years post-construction (Table 4).
+The fifth year of monitoring indicates one of two performance standards are being met five years post-construction (Table 4).

 Table 4.
-Performance results of Clark Fork bank stabilization project four years following construction.
+Performance results of Clark Fork bank stabilization project five years following construction.

 Parameter Success Criteria Status Meeting Performance Criteria?
-Woody planting survival Minimum of 80% survival of plantings three years after planting.
-42 % of observed woody plantings have survived No Construction detail Riprap must be covered with topsoil, seeded, and sprigged with willows above the ordinary high water mark.
+Woody planting survival Minimum of 80% survival of plantings three years after planting. remain alive.
+As compared to No Construction detail Riprap must be covered with topsoil, seeded, and sprigged with willows above the ordinary high water mark.
 Riprap has been covered with topsoil, seeded, and sprigged with willows above the ordinary high water mark Yes